Your cart

 The Levi Beanie was an essential for keeping the dome toasty!
 The fleece lining was a nice little extra layer of defence.

-The wide brim was perfect when that midday sun was beating down too, but I’m unsure of the style name (Marc is wearing the Percy Eucalyptus).
+The wide brim Percy Eucalyptus was perfect when that midday sun was beating down too.

 Where was your favourite spot to camp in New Zealand?